pscally1005/pscally1005.github.io/_posts/recipes/protein/2023-11-05-cookie-dough.markdown

 - cocoa powder
 - oat flour
 - oats
 Description: This edible cookie dough is so simple, and a much healthier way to enjoy a classic treat.
-They use casein protein as the flour, but for a non protein version, you can use oat flour.
+They use casein protein as the flour, but for a non <a href="/misc/protein">protein</a> version, you can use oat flour.
 I decided to make some homemade <a href="/recipes/chocolate-bar">Sugar Free Chocolate Bar</a>, but feel free to swap that with some chocolate chips too.
-Or see my <a href="/recipes/chickpea-chows">Chickpea Chows</a> for another high protein healthy cookie dough recipe.
+Or see my <a href="/recipes/chickpea-chows">Chickpea Chows</a> for another high <a href="/misc/protein">protein</a> healthy cookie dough recipe.
 Or check out any of my other <a href="/cookies">cookie recipes</a>!
 Instructions:
 - Start by preparing your chocolate.
 In a microwave safe bowl, melt the coconut oil.
 Combine with the rest of the chocolate ingredients - cocoa powder, sweeteners (stevia/monkfruit and honey), and a small pinch of salt